-The qualities of the hardware used on the arch of Harpsicle® Line harps has as much or more to do with the ultimate voice and functionality of a harp as anything else that goes into the instrument.
+The qualities of the hardware used on the arch of Harpsicle® Line harps has an enormous impact on the ultimate voice and performance of the harp.
 Here is some of the basic background information on these critical components.

 A sharping lever (not, “sharpening” lever) is a device that raises the pitch of the string one half step.
 For example, a string tuned to F when the sharping lever is neutral becomes an F# when the sharping lever is engaged or, more interestingly, for those who want to have the key of F in their harp, a string tuned to B-flat when the lever is neutral becomes B-natural when the lever is actuated.
 The sharping lever allows the harper to play in different keys without having to retune the instrument.
 Levers also provide for accidentals when necessary.

 Sharping levers achieve this by shortening the vibrating length of the string a specific amount with an added fret while slightly stretching the string.
 This is similar to the first fret on a guitar except that on a harp the sharping lever makes the fret movable by engaging and disengaging the string.
 A high quality sharping lever will have enough mass and rigidity so that it does not dissipate the string energy and, instead, forces the vibrations back down to the soundboard where they belong.